 Over the years I upgraded my Halloween tape to DVD and more recently I switched to a HD digital copy.
 In fact, while typing up this post that digital copy has been playing in the background.

 Even after all these years, there’s something about Halloween which really gets under my skin.
-Always has, always will.
+Always has, always will – it is just so damn scary.